Loading...

 To access My Meetings, follow these steps:

-Log into My Profile using your LF account, and from the left-side navigation pane, click Meetings.
+Log into using your LF account, and from the left-side navigation pane, click Meetings.

 You can view upcoming and past meetings in the List View.